Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Introduction

+The result of implementing this protocol is a logical qubit memory with balanced rates of error in each channel.
+For the realistic parameters we consider, this reduces the net logical error rate by up to two orders of magnitude, depending on the size of the codes used and the degree of bias in the entangling gate.
+Loosely analagous to a refresh cycle in classical computer memory, we believe this simple protocol can provide a vital boost to memory performance for idle qubits in larger processors, networks or repeater nodes.

 This Manuscript is structured as follows.
-In Sec.~\ref{sec:setup} we describe the experimental setup and the operations we require of our laboratory apparatus.
-In Sec.~\ref{sec:protocol} we give the explicit programme to execute error correction.
-Finally in Sec.~\ref{sec:noise} we consider the feasibility of our proposal by means of a noise analysis.
-We give some concluding remarks and propose further extensions of our work in Sec.~\ref{sec:conclusion}.
-Appendices~\ref{app:e},~\ref{app:a} and~\ref{app:b} give technical details and important calculations.
+In Sec.~\ref{sec:setup} we describe the experimental setup, the operations we have available, and the states we use in our code.
+In Sec.~\ref{sec:protocol}, we give the explicit program to execute error correction.
+In Sec.~\ref{sec:noise}, we provide some estimates of the projected performance of the scheme by means of a noise analysis.
+Finally we give some concluding remarks and propose extensions in Sec.~\ref{sec:conclusion}.
+Appendices~\ref{app:a},~\ref{app:e},~\ref{app:b} and~\ref{app:d} give technical details of important calculations.